Joshuaamm7/Project4-Baron_OR_Drags/README.md

 ### Dataset

-The dataset comes from [Oracle's Elixir](https://oracleselixir.com/) and contains 2025 professional League of Legends esports match data.
+The dataset comes from [Oracle's Elixir](https://oracleselixir.com/) and contains years of professional League of Legends esports match data.
 The raw dataset has **120,636 rows** and **165 columns**.
 Each match contributes 12 rows: 10 player-level rows and 2 team-level rows.
 Since this project focuses on objective control and team outcomes, only the **2 team-level rows per game** (20,106 rows total across 10,053 games) are used for analysis.

 The key columns used in this analysis are: